 - Do you provide support to puppy buyers after the purchase?
 Will you take back the dogs if the owners cannot keep them?

-For information on available puppies, please contact our Puppy Referral person, Marilyn Stark, at 734-422-0205 or via e-mail.
+For information on available puppies, please contact our Puppy Referral person, Ginger Johnson, at 734-708-8029 or via e-mail.
 We also offer a list of puppies and adults available from our members.